SajtiLabUCSD/SajtiLabUCSDv2.github.io/index.md

 ---

 <p>
 The Sajti Lab is located at the University of California San Diego.
+The lab's primary interests are to understand the molecular and cellular mechanisms controlling the development of the neonatal innate immune system.
+Current projects focus on determining the genetic and epigenetic signature of specialized innate immune cells in the neonatal lung and brain.
+To understand the relative contribution of various subtypes of innate immune cells to premature birth related lung disease and impaired neurodevelopmental outcomes, we employ genome-wide approaches and computational analyses to identify transcriptional mechanisms unique to each cell type.
+By elucidating disease and cell type specific gene regulatory networks we hope to develop new therapeutic targets.​
 </p>